Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Introduction

 \subsection{Contribution of the present work}

-This paper is concerned with applications of the generalized Bendixson criterion developed by M.Y.~Li and J.S.~Muldowney \cite{LiMuldowney1995LowBounds} to delay equations in $\mathbb{R}^{n}$ by verifying a proper analog of \eqref{EQ: LyapExpContrCond}.
-The latter is related to the problem of obtaining effective dimension estimate for such equations (see \cite{Anikushin2022Semigroups,Anikushin2023LyapExp} for discussions).
-To the best of our knowledge, the first satisfactory results in this direction are obtained in our work \cite{Anikushin2023LyapExp}.
-In particular, in \cite{Anikushin2023LyapExp} we derived dimension estimates for the global attractor in the Mackey-Glass equations, which seem to be asymptotically sharp (i.e. up to a constant) as the delay value tends to infinity.
+This paper is concerned with applications of the generalized Bendixson criterion developed by Li and Muldowney \cite{LiMuldowney1995LowBounds} to delay equations in $\mathbb{R}^{n}$ by verifying \eqref{EQ: LyapExpContrCond} for the corresponding derivative cocycles.
+This is related to the problem of obtaining effective dimension estimates for such equations that is rarely addressed in the known literature (see \cite{Anikushin2023LyapExp, Anikushin2022Semigroups, AnikushinRomanov2024EffEst} for discussions).
+To the best of our knowledge, the first satisfactory results in this direction were obtained in \cite{Anikushin2023LyapExp}.
+In particular, dimension estimates for the global attractor in the Mackey--Glass equations, which seem to be asymptotically sharp (i.e., up to a constant) as the delay value tends to infinity, are obtained therein.
 Although such estimates provide nontrivial regions where \eqref{EQ: LyapExpContrCond} holds, numerical analysis indicates much larger regions of global stability.